-Cindy has over the years taken a keen interest in Kenya's energy sector, particularly in geothermal, mining, oil & gas and solar.
-She recently advised the government-to-government collaboration between the Government of Kenya and China National Petroleum Corporation on a proposed USD 1.8 billion project to develop up to 350 MW of geothermal power.
+She has been involved in notable corporate & commercial transactions including advising on the government-to-government collaboration between the Government of Kenya and China National Petroleum Corporation on a proposed USD 1.8 billion project to develop up to 350 MW of geothermal power.

-Cindy holds a Master of Laws (LLM) in Commercial Law from University of Bristol, and a Bachelor of Laws (LLB) from Durham University from the United Kingdom respectively and a post-graduate diploma in Law from the Kenya School of Law.
+Cindy holds a Master of Laws in Commercial Law from the University of Bristol, a Bachelor of Laws from Durham University, United Kingdom, and a Post-graduate Diploma from the Kenya School of Law.

 "Cindy has a keen interest in energy, particularly geothermal, oil and gas and solar."